Unbiased likelihood estimation of Wright-Fisher diffusion processes: Numerical examples

 where $k_1$ is the vertex of the parabola defined by $\phi(\cdot;\vartheta)$, $k_2=\phi(0;\vartheta)$ and $k_3=\phi(1;\vartheta)$.
 Considering a range of mutation rates $0 < \theta_a, \theta_A< \frac{1}{2}$, $\phi^+(\vartheta)=k_1$ and $\phi^-(\vartheta)=\min(k_2, k_3)$.

-In this example, the parameter $\vartheta$ quantifies the relative fitness between type $a$ and type $A$ in the time-scaled weak selection-weak mutation diffusion model, see, e.g., \cite{Etheridge2011}.
+In this example, the parameter $\vartheta$ quantifies the relative fitness between type $a$ and type $A$ in the time-scaled weak selection-weak mutation diffusion model, see, e.g., \cite{GaNoEtheridge2011}.
 Relative fitness between type $a$ and type $A$ is often defined as $1+s:1$, where $s=(f_a-f_A)/f_A$, for $f_a$ and $f_A$ that quantify the natural selective advantage of types $a$ and $A$, respectively.
 Then, $s$ is referred to as selection coefficient.
 If $f_a$ is interpreted as division rate, one can assume it to be as small as 0 (in which case type $a$ would be lethal or such that completely prevents reproduction of the individual carrying it), yielding $s=-1$.
 On the opposite end, assuming type $a$ to be highly beneficial, $s$ could be, in principle, as large as necessary.
-However, experimental results on RNA viruses have shown selection coefficient values of individual mutations to be $|s|\approx1$, see \cite{Visher2016}, which in the diffusion limit of large (but finite) populations yields $\vartheta\in\Theta=[-c, c]$, with $c$ the population size.
+However, experimental results on RNA viruses have shown selection coefficient values of individual mutations to be $|s|\approx1$, see \cite{GaNoVisher2016}, which in the diffusion limit of large (but finite) populations yields $\vartheta\in\Theta=[-c, c]$, with $c$ the population size.

-Similarly, most experimental results on RNA viruses quantify mutation probabilities per gene per individual per generation of an order from $\approx10^{-6}$ to $\approx 10^{-4}$, see \cite{Cui2022}, which, in the time-scaled diffusion limit, can reach mutation rates of an order from $\approx 10^{-3}$ to $\approx 10^{-1}$.
+Similarly, most experimental results on RNA viruses quantify mutation probabilities per nucleotide per generation, which are equal or larger than individual allele mutations \cite{GaNoGillespie1983a}, of an order from $\approx10^{-6}$ to $\approx 10^{-4}$, see \cite{GaNoCui2022}.
+In the time-scaled diffusion limit, mutation rates can then reach orders from $\approx 10^{-3}$ to $\approx 10^{-1}$, assuming that the underlying microbial population is large enough ($\gtrapprox 1000$).